 The straps can also help you attach the pad to your work chair so you can use it on the back for pain relief while you sit.

-For example, The Thermotex has these, and it stays put even when I shift around.
+For example, the Thermotex has these, and it stays put even when I shift around.
 However, it’s expensive.

 7. Check If It’s Foldable or Flexible